Lexicon-Frontend-2024/exercise-react-movie-cards-solution/README.md

 # Solution example for Movie Cards.

 This solution comes with three branches.
-The first one: the _main_ branch is the original solution branch.
-The _router-version_ is the branch I used to prepare the addition of React Router to the solution.
-The third one _router-version-code-along_ is the branch I coded together with you, which means it has a richer commit history is you would like to follow the steps more closely.
+The first one: the `main` branch is the original solution branch.
+The `router-context-version` is the branch I coded together with you.
+It includes a router and a context as well.
+It has a commit history if you would like to follow the steps more closely.

 Below is the original exercise description.